rhit-hueyee/csse332project/DesignDoc.md

 ### Thread Termination

 When a thread terminates, its shared pages are not freed.
 The pages aren’t affected by a single thread’s termination, only when the main thread terminates.
 The main thread also no longer keeps track of the thread.
 The thread’s space on the stack gets clear

+### Using Threads
+1. You have to initialize the threads by running thread_init()
+2. You then can create thread
+3. Kill yourself